canonical/training-operator/CONTRIBUTING.md

 juju model-config logging-config="<root>=INFO;unit=DEBUG"
 # Deploy the charm
 juju deploy ./training-operator_ubuntu@24.04-amd64.charm \
-    --resource training-operator-image=$(yq '.resources."training-operator-image"."upstream-source"' metadata.yaml)
+    --resource trainer-image=$(yq '.resources."trainer-image"."upstream-source"' metadata.yaml)
 ```

 ## Updating the charm for new versions of the workload

-To upgrade the source and resources Charmed Training Operator, you must:
+To upgrade the source and resources Charmed Trainer, you must:

-1) Bump the `training-operator-image` in `metadata.yaml`
+1) Bump the `trainer-image` in `metadata.yaml`
 2) Update the charm source for any changes, such as:

 * YAML manifests in src/ and/or any Kubernetes resource in pod_spec